Macarons are the femme fatales of the confectionery world — beautiful, but an utter devil to deal with.

 TWG Tea, #02-21 ION Orchard, 2 Orchard Turn, Singapore 238801, +65 6735 1837

 French-trained chef, Chiak, has an Instagram-based dessert business where he makes a selection of macarons you won’t find amiss in a Parisian patisserie.
 Flavour combinations like vanilla mascarpone with raspberry confiture and peppermint-chocolate are bite-sized testimonies that simple is always best, so be sure to keep your eye out for his pre-orders.

 Another online-based macaron maker is Bonheur Patisserie.
-Though it has expanded to a flagship outlet in Raffles City, orders are still taken through its social media channels, and it is on those platforms that you can browse through the 25 flavours Boheur has to offer, all erring on the side of tradition.
+Orders are taken through Whatsapp here, but it is on its social media channels that you can browse through the extensive list of flavours Boheur has to offer, all erring on the side of tradition.
 From Nutella and Sea Salt Gula Melaka and to Thai Iced Tea and Peanut Butter Jelly, this patisserie’s menu reads like a childhood dream come true.
 The most adorable customised macarons are also available here for all your party needs.

 Patisserie G isn’t stranger to creating stellar artisanal desserts, so it was only natural that its extensive menu included this French classic.
 Here, expect a kaleidoscope of flavours that range from classics like Yuzu and Chocolate, to local twists such as Kopi Butter, Orh Nee, and Salted Egg Yolk.